CFD tips for a traditional windmill environment

 - cell skewness <0.9

-- Hexahedral cells are preferred over tetrahedral cells
+- Hexahedral cells are preferred (for instance Hex-dominant

 - No tetrahedral cells at walls